Hyborian Gates

 Hyborian Gates is an out-of-print collectible card game by Cardz.

+Publication history

 It was first released in July 1995.
-It featured art from Boris Vallejo and Julie Bell but suffered from bad cropping.
+It featured art from Boris Vallejo and Julie Bell.
 A total of 450 cards were released in the core set and an additional 10 promo cards were also released.
-Starter decks contained 110 cards and booster packs had 12 cards.
+Starter decks were said to contain 55 cards, but only contained 50 and booster packs had 15 cards.
 An expansion called Gatemasters was scheduled for a 1996 release but never materialized.

 Reception

 According to Allen Varney of The Duelist the game was said to be "utterly dull".